Knuddels/github-manual-artifact-review-status/README.md

 -   `&owner=` The repository owner.
 -   `&repo=` The repo.
 -   `&commitSha=` The SHA of the commit that you want to review.
--   `&subjectUrl=` The url of the artifact to review.
+-   `&subjectUrl=` The url of the build artifact to review.
 Must be embeddable in an Iframe!
+You probably need your own artifact repository for that which serves your build artifacts to the web.
 -   `&subjectUrlExternal=` The url used for the `Open External URL` button. _(Optional)_
 -   `&reviewMessage=` A message for the reviewer. _(Optional)_